Manganese(III) acetate: Use in organic synthesis

-Manganese triacetate has been used as a one-electron oxidant.
+Manganese triacetate has been used as an oxidant in radical cyclizations.
 It can oxidize alkenes via addition of acetic acid to form lactones.

-This process is thought to proceed via the formation of a •CH2CO2H radical intermediate, which then reacts with the alkene, followed by additional oxidation steps and finally ring closure.
+This process is thought to proceed through rate determining enolization followed by intramolecular electron transfer to form [{Mn3}–enolate]• radical intermediates (e.g., [{Mn3}–enolate]), instead of free •CH2CO2H radical intermediates, which then react with the alkene, followed by additional oxidation steps and finally ring closure.
 When the alkene is not symmetric, the major product depends on the nature of the alkene, and is consistent with initial formation of the more stable radical (among the two carbons of the alkene) followed by ring closure onto the more stable conformation of the intermediate.

 When reacted with enones, the carbon on the other side of the carbonyl reacts rather than the alkene portion, leading to α'-acetoxy enones.
 In this process, the carbon next to the carbonyl is oxidized by the manganese, followed by transfer of acetate from the manganese to it.

 It can similarly oxidize β-ketoesters at the α carbon, and this intermediate can react with various other structures, including halides and alkenes (see: manganese-mediated coupling reactions).
 One extension of this idea is the cyclization of the ketoester portion of the molecule with an alkene elsewhere in the same structure.